sfotiadis/sfotiadis.github.io/blog/_posts/2015-01-30-sentiment-analysis-comparison.md

 |Bigrams	| 7m 51s|
 |Bigrams & Stopwords| 6m 13s|

 It's also interesting to see which where the most informative features in each case.
-Thesee are the feature with the most discrimitative power.
+These are the feature with the most discrimitative power.

-#### Single Words
+**Single Words**

 ```
 Most Informative Features